Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/texture_paint/introduction.rst

 Input Samples
    Average multiple input samples together to smooth the brush stroke.
 Wrap
-   wraps your paint to the other side of the image as your brush moves off the OTHER side of the canvas (any side, top/bottom, left/right).
+   wraps your paint to the other side of the image as your brush moves off the **other** side of the canvas (any side, top/bottom, left/right).
 Very handy for making seamless textures.